xotahal/react-native-material-ui/docs/Usage.md

 import React, { Component } from 'react';
 import { Navigator, NativeModules } from 'react-native';

-import {
-  COLOR,
-  ThemeContext,
-  getTheme,
-} from 'external/react-native-material-ui';
+import { COLOR, ThemeContext, getTheme } from 'react-native-material-ui';

 // you can set your style right here, it'll be propagated to application const uiTheme = {